 “There’ve been some promising preliminary results in such areas such as the treatment of overwhelming existential anxiety in people who are facing the end of life,who have diagnoses of advanced-stage cancer,” Dr. Charles Grob, professor of psychiatry at the UCLA David Geffen School of Medicine, told Healthline.

-Grob, who’s also affiliated with the Heffter Research Institute, has studied psilocybin extensively and authored research on the subject, including, among other things, in 2011 on psilocybin treatment for anxiety in people with cancer.
+Grob, who’s also affiliated with the Heffter Research Institute, has studied psilocybin extensively and authored research on the subject, including, among other things,

 A randomized, double-blind trial from Johns Hopkins in 2016 found that a single dose of psilocybin substantially improved quality of life and decreased depression and anxiety in people with life-threatening cancer diagnoses.

 “The thing that we have the most evidence for is cancer-related depression and anxiety.
 That seems really strong, and I’d be surprised if those results didn’t hold up,” Johnson said, who was part of that research.

 Despite promising research, there’s no realistic timeline for when, or if, psilocybin will ever be approved by the FDA.

 All three experts interviewed by Healthline stress that the substance can be dangerous for a host of different reasons if administered incorrectly.

 “It will only be administered in a clinic by specially trained and certified therapists, physicians.
 It’s never gonna be available out on the street where people can sell it or take too much, or take too many of their pills from a prescription,” Greer said.

 Psilocybin affects the cardiovascular system and can lead to increased blood pressure or irregular heartbeat.